sski-lang/bootstrap/site/content/docs/5.0/components/alerts.md

 })
 ```
 {{< callout info >}}
-For the sole purpose of dismissing an alert, it isn't necessary to initialize the component manually via the JS api.
+For the sole purpose of dismissing an alert, it isn't necessary to initialize the component manually via the JS API.
 By making use of `data-bs-dismiss="alert"`, the component will be initialized automatically and properly dismissed.

-<small>See the [triggers](#triggers) section for more details.</small>
+See the [triggers](#triggers) section for more details.
 {{< /callout >}}

 ### Triggers